 Adrian Cunningham found us in 2008 shortly after moving to NYC from Australia.
 He was lookng for a sublet and met Patrick Harrison.
 They started talking about Jazz and the next thing he knew he was scowling like a wet cat busking with Baby Soda on 14th St in March weather without proper winter clothes.

 Kevin Louis found us through Oran Etkin in 2008 when both were playing with Baby Soda in Washington Square Park and the subway.
 This became a turning point, with Kevins spirit and musicality shaping the bands sound, and a healing thing in Kevins life, coming back to the music of his native New Orleans.

 Ed Polcer started playing on the street with us all in The Loose Marbles, sitting in with his son Ben and subing for him on occasion.
 As Baby Soda formed, Ed has been a mentor as well as great cornet player; not only playing gigs and busking in the park and subways but helping us connect to the tradition of this music and how to run an ensemble.
 We are fortunate to have him as a part of the line up whenever he's in town.
 He now spends half of the year in New Orleans.

 Emily Asher found Baby Soda through another musician in New Orleans.
 She was on the verge of giving up on New York when we asked her to ride down to DC with us to play for the crowds on the Mall for President Obamas' inaguration in 2009.
 It was so cold that the condensation in Adrians' sax froze and warped the pads, making the horn unplayable.
 Emily was hooked and plays with us every chance she gets.

 There are many other stories but these are a few.
-Here are profiles of our musicians as well as links to their websites if you want to find out what else they're up to.
+Here are profiles a few of our musicians, as well as links to their websites if you want to find out what else they're up to.